Top Elderberry Leaf Images for Plant Identification and Inspiration

 American Black Elderberry Leaves

 The American black elderberry (Sambucus nigra ssp.
 Canadensis) is easily identifiable by its compound leaves, which typically consist of 5-11 serrated leaflets arranged oppositely.
 These leaves can grow up to 30.5 cm in length and are a key feature for identifying this species.
+The leaves usually grow from branches that are attached to a main stem, which serves as the primary woody support and central structural feature of the shrub.
 It is a member of the Adoxaceae family, which includes other shrubs and small trees.

 Their vibrant green color and distinctive texture make them a great fruit standout in the elderberry family.
 Elderberry leaves are thin, have toothed edges, are green on top, and paler underneath, adding to their unique appearance.